gotar1/Gun-Laws-Analysis/README.md

 ## Background:

 Gun control is a very sensitive issue in America and has been throughout our history.
 The debate about changing the Second Amendment and introducing more strict gun laws has been going on for years.
-In this project we are looking at gun laws at state level and we are going to analyze their effectiveness in lowering gun's related crimes.
-We also going to evaluate the idea that stricter gun laws reduces gun's related deaths.
+In this project we looked at gun laws at state level and analyzed their effectiveness in lowering gun's related deaths.
+We also evaluated the idea that stricter gun laws reduces gun's related deaths.

+Time period for this analysis is from 1999-2018.
 We used the states of Texas and California as a case study for two reasons:

  1- They are the most populous states in America.

  2- California is an obliged (applicants will be granted license as long as they meet extensive requirements).
 While Texas is a non obliged state
 (applicants will be granted license as long as they meet basic requirements) [Learn More](https://giffords.org/lawcenter/gun-laws/policy-areas/background-checks/universal-background-checks/).